GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Glass Cannon: also affects how much damage your shield is taking (TODO: check with other skills)
 - Headhunter: damage cap is boosted by anything that provides weapon damage, total weapon damage and DTA. calculated on a per-pellet basis for shotguns, therefore making them reach the damage cap with a single kill of any other weapon. isn't affected by damage drop-off
 - Intimidate: proc'ed by the bonus armor provided by the "My Home Is My Castle" perk from the Sharpshooter specialization
-- Kinetic Momentum: half of the stacks are lost upon using a chem launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
+- Kinetic Momentum: half of the stacks are lost upon using a Chem Launcher at full charges and it won't start rebuilding these stacks until it's back at full charges
 - Leadership: procs when interrupting the end of a cover to cover by deploying a shield
-- Tag Team: proc'ed by the Jammer pulse and the Deflector shield (the latter can also consume the mark)
+- Tag Team: proc'ed by the Jammer Pulse and the Deflector Shield (the latter can also consume the mark)
 - Trauma: boosted by status effects. blind and bleed have separate cooldowns
 - Vanguard: also gives bonus armor to yourself in raids
 - Vigilance: stays proc'ed when your base armor remains untouched (like when using a shield or having bonus armor)